umer-farid/androwind/README.md

 Signup: <a href="https://dashboard.ngrok.com/signup" target = "_blank">Ngrok Signup</a>

-Once you signup, login to the account and get the token which will used to port forward server and listener at the same time.
+Once you signup, login to the account and get the token which will used to port forward for server and listener at the same time.

 Login: <a href="https://dashboard.ngrok.com/login">Ngrok Login</a>